rcarrata/rcarrata.github.io/_posts/2019-08-08-ocp4_sosreport.md

 Please send this file to your support representative.
 ```

-* The sosreport file is located into the /host/var/tmp/ folder into the container:
+* The sosreport file is located in the /host/var/tmp/ folder inside the container:

 ```